loiccattani/html-video-automator/README.md

 # HVA - HTML Video Automator

 This is a ruby application for automating video conversion and publishing on the web.
-It uses the HTML5 `<video>` element for browsers supporting it, and a Flash fallback for others.
+It uses the HTML5 `<video>` element for browsers supporting it, and provide a Flash fallback for other browsers.

 **This project is currently under active development.**
 Beta versions may come pretty soon.

 Oh, and you may find some french words here and there.
 Don't be afraid.